yosephdev/quizzy/README.md

 ### User Stories

-- **As a student**, I want to find interesting quizzes to learn and test my knowledge in different subjects.
+- **As a student**, I want to find interesting quizzes to learn and test my knowledge in different subjects so that I can improve my understanding and academic performance.
-- **As a teacher**, I seek an educational tool where I can engage my students with diverse quiz topics.
+- **As a teacher**, I seek an educational tool where I can engage my students with diverse quiz topics to facilitate interactive learning and knowledge retention.
-- **As a quiz enthusiast**, I want a platform to challenge myself and compare my scores with others.
+- **As a quiz enthusiast**, I want a platform to challenge myself and compare my scores with others, allowing me to gauge my knowledge and compete in a friendly environment.

 ### Developer's Goals